eikrt/jukebox/README.md

-# jukebox
+# Jukebox

-A Clojure library designed to ... well, that part is up to you.
+Media server for playing music, visualizing it and reading text.

-## Usage
+## Roadmap

-FIXME
+proof-of-concept (we are here) -> visualizer -> text reader -> proper streaming capabilities

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at